Laravel-Backpack/docs/4.0/base-how-to.md

 <a name="customize-overlays-css"></a>
 ### Customize the look and feel of the admin panel (using CSS)

-If you want to change the look&feel of the admin panel, you can create a custom CSS file wherever you want.
+If you want to change the look and feel of the admin panel, you can create a custom CSS file wherever you want.
 We recommend you do it inside ```public/packages/myname/mycustomthemename/css/style.css``` folder so that it's easier to turn into a theme, if you decide later to share or re-use your CSS in other projects.

 In ```config/backpack/base.php``` add your file to this config option: